svermeulen/lusc/README.md

 * `os.execute("sleep x")` is not cross platform (windows would require a different command)
 * Using `os.execute` for sleep is a fairly heavy operation

-Instead, you should use lusc on top of something else that can provide better implementations for sleep() and time_provider.
+Instead, you should use lusc on top of something else that can provide better implementations for sleep() and get_time().

 For example, if you are ok with adding a dependency to [Luv](https://github.com/luvit/luv) you can use [lusc_luv](https://github.com/svermeulen/lusc_luv) to provide wrap the `lusc.run` function for you